cardano-foundation/CIPs/CIP-dapp-bridge-rework/README.md

 * **`validUntil`**

   Describes the slot at which the interval ends, during which the transaction can be submitted successfully.
 Optional.
 It can be set to `"auto"` or omitted if not required.<br><br>

+* **`message`**

+  Contains a localized (if possible) message that can be shown to the user when creating a transaction to clarify its purpose or to enhance security.
+For example, "make sure that a certain confirmation code in the wallet and the code in the DApp are the same."
+Or "this is a transaction intended for such-and-such action."
+It's optional - it can be set to `null`, or omitted.<br><br>

+* **`draft`**

+  A flag indicating whether the wallet assembling the transaction from this script should "reserve" the selected involved UTxOs to prevent their reuse in other scripts.
+If `true` - it should.
+If `false` - no.<br><br>

+  Examples:

+  1. If a DApp plans to create a chain of transactions, it would be interested in ensuring that the UTxOs selected by the wallet for the first transaction are not included in the second for some reason.<br><br>

+  2. A DApp sends a script to the wallet in order to use the received transaction not for sending but, for example, to obtain the used `inputs`, `withdrawal`, and already calculated `change` and `fee`, with the aim of subsequently combining several transactions from different users into one.
+In this case, the DApp will pass to the wallet the `inputs` selected by it explicitly.
+If they have already been "reserved" after a previous request, this will be an obstacle.<br><br>

+  > **Note:** if UTxOs were not "reserved," there is no guarantee that this will not change between calls for one reason or another!
+However, this applies not only to this CIP but to the specifics of wallet operation in general.

 #### `DataSignature`